clotodex/kix/README.md

 - we can likely drop a lot of values by always offering manual merging with the final attrset per yaml (kustomize type behavior)
 - values.yaml is a mess. some values are only declared in comments, their usage might diverge from their consumtion etc
 - roles and bindings etc need to have primitives to reduce duplication and enable label sharing
+- helm with its (almost) sprig compliance is really hard to transpile into rust without essentially reimplementing the language, so automation or easily porting will be off the table
+  - however: superimposing a custom module, that could also map the dependencies from a `helm template` run and then rederiving the files for easier packaging might be enough
+  - also what if we make kix helm chart compliant so that dependencies of charts could be ported over bit by bit

 # Weird thougths